Annual reports and interim reports

 - Change in ownership in the company or in the corporate group of which the company is a member

 - Merger and transfer of business.

 - In connection with mergers and the transfers of businesses, the liability is customarily assumed for pension commitments.
-In the event the acquiring company does not have pension insurance, the company must apply for insurance.
+In the event the acquiring company does not have credit insurance, the company must apply for such insurance.
 In addition, in connection with the sale of a business, the persons entitled to a pension must grant their consent.
 In the event the number of persons entitled to a pension is large, the County Administrative Board may decide that such consent need not be obtained.

 The members - the credit-insured companies - of PRI Pensionsgaranti have mutual liability.
 The liability amounts to two per cent of the company’s pension liability and must be reported in a note regarding contingent liabilities in the company’s annual report.